 The three wishes by David Melling

-You have to know David Melling because of the adorable huge bear Hugless Douglas!
+You must know David Melling because of the adorable huge bear Hugless Douglas!
 And this book with the three wishes is part of a trilogy.
-The other two books being “The Kiss That Missed” and “Good Knight Sleep Tight”.
+The other two books are “The Kiss That Missed” and “Good Knight Sleep Tight”.
 The stories are full of humour, charm and magic and feature a prince and his horse.

 Bear Grylls Adventures by Bear Grylls